nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 {{#> callout type='warning' }}

-**Running the ffmpeg build script on the same machine than where you installed Nuxeo Platform would result in uninstalling existing <span style="color: rgb(34,34,34);">nuxeo already installed with the debian package along with its data.</span>**
+Running the ffmpeg build script on the same machine than where you installed the Nuxeo Platform would result in uninstalling existing nuxeo already installed with the Debian package along with its data.

 {{/callout}}